lucasliao0403/time-machine/README.txt

 ### Usage Flow
 1. **Record Executions** → Use Python decorators to capture agent runs
-2. **Browse Data** → View runs and executions in the web interface
+2. **Browse Runs** → View all recorded graph runs in the web interface
+3. **Explore Flow** → Select a run to view the unified flow visualization
-3. **Select & Experiment** → Pick any execution and run branch experiments
+4. **Test Nodes** → Click any node to see executions and run counterfactual tests
-4. **Analyze Results** → Visualize differences and insights with interactive charts
+5. **Analyze Results** → Compare original vs modified outputs in the same interface

 ## 🛠️ Development